TEACHER-TESTED & ACADEMICALLY REVIEWED MATERIALS

 Rosa Mª Iglesias (Traviesas), author of IB Spanish Ab, graduated in 1996 from Oviedo State University in Asturias, Spain, with a Bachelor’s degree in English Language, and Teaching Training Certificate from Oviedo State University, Asturias, Spain in 1997.
 She began her teaching career in state secondary schools in Asturias 1999.
 She teaches A2 to B2 CEF levels in state language schools and serves both as an IB Spanish Ab SL paper two Examiner and IB Spanish Ab SL internal assessment (oral) moderator.
 She is also member of the supervising group for the English A2 language Examinations administered by Asturias Department of Education, Spain.

-Helen Joyce, author of Elections, has been an educator for over thirty years - serving as a middle and high school classroom teacher, Social Studies Department Chair and high school administrator.
+Helen Joyce, author of Elections, Using Film in the Social Studies: World, and Using Film in the Social Studies: Government, served over 30 years as a middle and high school classroom teacher, Social Studies Department Chair and high school administrator.
 She has taught AP® Government, World History, AP® US History, and interdisciplinary courses in both World and American Studies at the high school level for most of her career.
 She completed her undergraduate studies in History/ Education at City University of New York (Hunter / Herbert H. Lehman College) where she earned the Kappa Delta Pi Award for Academic Achievement and Professional Promise in 1974.
 She earned a Masters Degree in Educational Administration at Plymouth State College in New Hampshire in 1981.
 In 1993, Mrs. Joyce was named the New Hampshire Assistant Principal of the Year by the NH Association of Secondary School Principals.
 She has supervised her Elections program in a number of high schools since 1980 and both she and her students have gained statewide attention and recognition by the media as a result of their work.

 Thomas Joseph Kaup, along with Dianne Smith, is the co-author of Middle School Journalism Semester 1 and Semester 2.
 Mr. Kaup has been an educator for over twenty years, as a high school English teacher and English Department Chairman, Adult Education Coordinator, and a middle school language arts and journalism teacher.
 He completed his undergraduate studies in English at the University of St. Thomas in St. Paul, Minnesota, and received a Canonical European Masters Degree, S.T.L., in English Literature and Theology from the University of St. Mary of the Lake, in Mundelein, Illinois, affiliated with the Archdiocese of Chicago, in 1986.
 He is a National Board Certified Teacher and is a Master Journalism Educator with the Journalism Education Association.
 Mr. Kaup has been listed in Who’s Who among America’s Teachers, was the 1998 St. Albert Teacher of the Year.
 Mr. Kaup’s middle school and high school yearbooks have won national recognition from the National Scholastic Press Association and the Columbia Scholastic Press Association.
 Kaup recently presented at the Magnet Schools of American National Conference and most recently taught middle school journalism at Alice Buffett Magnet Middle School in the Omaha Public School district in Omaha, Nebraska.